 If you’re a new homeowner in Sioux Falls, you might be wondering whether your house has a sump pump.
 Heck, you might be wondering what a sump pump even is.

-It’s okay — sump pumps in Sioux Falls are a surprisingly mysterious subject.
-At INTEK, we get asked about sump pumps all the time, since we specialize in Sioux Falls water restoration.
+It’s okay—sump pumps in Sioux Falls are a surprisingly mysterious subject.
+At INTEK, we get asked about sump pumps all the time.

 Why Do Some Homes Have Sump Pumps and Others Don’t?